adjust/titanium_sdk/README.md

 When integrating the Adjust SDK into your app, you need to perform one additional and **vital step** related to enabling proper session tracking on the Android platform.
 After your app starts in the Android environment, you should subscribe to get notifications whenever your app moves to the background or comes to the foreground.
 In these moments, you need to add calls to `Adjust.onResume()` (when your app comes to foreground) and `Adjust.onPause()` (when your app moves to background).

 Feel free to subscribe to these events however you like, but it is crucial that you do so in a proper way, otherwise session tracking might be affected.
-In our example app, we managed to do it using the [benCoding.Android.Tools][bencooding-android-tools] Titanium module in the following way:
+In our example app we do it in the following way:

 ```js
 Ti.App.addEventListener('resumed', function(e) {